Grantees

 Purpose: To support the Arts, Curatorial and Entrepreneurial Program (A&E) in New York.

 Based out of their Harlem Studio, A&E participants are encouraged to develop their creative abilities and business skills through arts workshops, arts education, and an annual microgrant project.
-Youth are given a stipend and full access to the facilities, including opportunities with Artistic Noise’s partner institutions: School of Visual Arts, MoMA, Whitney Museum of American Art, and Columbia University.
+Youth are given a stipend and full access to programming, including opportunities with Artistic Noise’s partner institutions: School of Visual Arts, Studio Museum in Harlem, Pace Gallery, Kasmin Gallery, Hauser & Wirth, the Whitney Museum of American Art, and Columbia University.